NikitaCase/UFO-Sighting-Exploration/README.md

 # UFO FINDER
-#### Aliens exist and they visit earth to hover above US cities :alien:
+#### Aliens exist and occasionally they visit! :alien:

 ## Introduction

-This challenge uses a javascript file to allow users to filter though an array which stores UFO siting records.
-Records range from 1/1/2010 to 1/13/2010 for sitings over the USA.
+This project uses a javascript file to allow users to filter though records of UFO Sitings.
+Records a stored in the form of a javascript array and range from 1/1/2010 to 1/13/2010 for sitings over the USA.

 #### Level 1

-Level 1 allows users to sort by date only
+Level 1 allows users to sort by date only.

-You can view the hosted page here: [Level 1](https://nikitacase.github.io/javascript-challenge/UFO-level-1/)
+You can try out a demo of the script here: [Level 1](https://nikitacase.github.io/javascript-challenge/UFO-level-1/)

 And here's a screenshot